 The Agreement may be signed in multiple counterparts, which, taken together, will be considered one original.
 Facsimile signatures, signatures on an electronic image (such as .pdf or .jpg format), and electronic signatures shall be deemed to be original signatures.

 This Agreement is the complete and exclusive agreement between you and Rackspace regarding its subject matter and supersedes and replaces any prior agreement, understanding, or communication, written or oral.

 ADDITIONAL TERMS FOR CERTAIN SERVICES

-30.2 Message Size Limitations .
-An individual email message that exceeds the per-message size limit (including attachments) specified in the Mailgun documentation or it may be permanently lost.
+28.3 Message Size Limitations.
+An individual email message may not exceed the per-message size limit (including attachments) of 25MB. or it may be permanently lost.

-30.4 Usage Data .
+28.5 Usage Data.
 We collect and store information related to your use of the Services, such as use of the Website, API, SMTP, POP3, IMAP, and filtering choices and usage.
 You agree that we may use this information for our general business purposes and may disclose the information to third parties in aggregate statistical form, provided that we do not include any information that could be used to identify you.

-31. SERVICE OPTIMIZATION .
+29. SERVICE OPTIMIZATION.
 By using the Services, you agree that we may establish new procedures for your use of the Services as we deem necessary for the optimal performance of the Services.